 Human interaction with the physical environment across regions; cultural practices, religious practices, and political practices and their interaction with the natural surroundings; human impact on the environment and the impact of the environment on human activities; mapping the distribution of these activities across the globe; comparing and contrasting major world regions.
-Prerequisite(s): ENG 0900 with a grade of C or higher Pre/Corequisite(s): ENG 1111 Global Awareness.
+Pre/Corequisite(s): ENG 0980 with a grade of C or higher Global Awareness.

-(GLG) Geology
+(GLG) GEOLOGY